AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-composition-ncspv-1-intro.md

 #### Profile specific guidance
-- This profile supports a view of the information held about an individual's participation in one or more national cancer screening program at a point in time
+- This profile supports a view of the information held about an individual's participation in one or more national cancer screening program at a point in time.
-  - it is generated in response to a request if a system holds information about a program for an individual
+  - It is generated in response to a request if a system holds information about a program for an individual.
-  - information about each program is a separate Observation in `Composition.section.entry`
+  - Information about each program is a separate Observation in `Composition.section.entry`.

 #### Boundaries and relationships